syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

   - For managing the Kubernetes cluster
 - Helm v3 installed.
   - See instructions on how to install Helm [here](https://helm.sh/docs/intro/install/).
-- Postgres database
+- a Postgres database
   - Either by including a Postgres database in the deployment or have an external database available.
 Two different databases need to be created in this instances.
-- Redis instance
+- a Redis instance
   - The redis instances can be included when deploying using Helm.
 If this is disabled, a Redis instance needs to be created for the Syntho Application to connect to.
 - [Optional] DNS zone and DNS record for UI.
   - Example: syntho.company.com be used for hosting the UI.